• Skip to main content

 Jigzhi County

 Jigzhi County has a long-standing Tibetan Buddhist culture.
-There are 11 Tibetan Buddhist monasteries in the county, including Nyingma, Jonang, Gelug sects.
-Among those, there are 7 Nyingma monasteries in the county, one of which is Baiyu monastery that is with a high reputation and a long history.
+There are 11 Tibetan Buddhist monasteries in this county, including Nyingma, Jonang, Gelug sects.
+Among those, there are 7 Nyingma monasteries in this county, one of which is Baiyu monastery that is with a high reputation and a long history.

 Most popular sites

-Baiyu Monastery, also known as “Tarthang Monastery”, is an ancient Nyingma monastery of Tibetan Buddhism, located about 40 kilometers away from the sacred site of the Eighth Great Ascetic Department of Nianbao Yuze (Nyenpo Yurtse) Holy mountain.
+Baiyu Monastery, also known as “Tarthang Monastery“, is an ancient Nyingma monastery of Tibetan Buddhism, located about 40 kilometers away from sacred site of Eighth Great Ascetic Department of Nianbao Yuze (Nyenpo Yurtse) Holy mountain.
 The land is a plateau with an altitude of about 3780 meters.
-Here comes the green grass in spring, and the gurgling water in autumn, legend has it that this place has the reputation of the three main practice sites of Manjusri, Vajra and Avalokiteshvara.
-The terrain is very peculiar, like the spitting rat spirit lying peacefully, it is really a land of auspiciousness where all fortunes gather.
+Here comes green grass in spring, and gurgling water in autumn, legend has it that this place has reputation of three main practice sites of Manjusri, Vajra and Avalokiteshvara.
+Its terrain is very peculiar, like spitting rat spirit lying peacefully, it is really a land of auspiciousness where all fortunes gather.

-Taklung Gompa is located along the De-he-long-gou Majiu Highway in Kangsai Township, 6 kilometers east of Jiuzhi County.
-It is a monastery of the Nyingma School.
-It was built in 1865 that combines the three schools of Gelug, Ningma and Jolong.
-In AD 1939, the branch of the Gelug Sect was moved to Ye-he-qiong valley in Mentang, and the Nyingma and Jonang Sects still operated together as one temple.
-In the 1950s, the Kangsai tribe was divided into two townships, Kangsai and Mentang, so that this monastery was separated into two monasteries.
+Taklung Gompa is located along De-he-long-gou Majiu Highway in Kangsai Township, 6 kilometers east of Jiuzhi County.
+It is a monastery of Nyingma pa.
+It was built in 1865 AD that combines three schools of Gelug, Ningma and Jolong.
+In AD 1939, the branch of Gelug pa was moved to Ye-he-qiong valley in Mentang, and Nyingma and Jonang Sects still operated together as one temple.
+In 1950s, Kangsai tribe was divided into two townships, Kangsai and Mentang, so that this monastery was separated into two monasteries.

 Nyenpo Yurtse National Geopark is with a total area of 2,238 square meters.
-Nyenpo Yurtse, also known as Guoluo Mountain, is located in the eastern part of Banma County.
-It belongs to the Bayan Har Mountain and is a sacred mountain in the Guoluo Grassland.
+Nyenpo Yurtse, also known as Guoluo Mountain, is located in eastern part of Banma County.
+It belongs to Bayan Har Mountain and is a sacred mountain in Golog Grassland.
 It is 40 kilometers long and 25 kilometers wide.
 It is composed of countless peaks that are above 4000 meters above sea level.
 The main peak is 5,369 meters above sea level, with a glacier area of 7-8 square kilometers, and over 360 glacial lakes, all of which have different landscapes.
-According to legend, it is the birthplace of the different Guoluo tribes.
-(Due to ECO-protection, this national geopark is temporarily suspended on business)
+According to legend, it is birthplace of different Golog tribes.
+(Due to ECO-protection, this national geopark is temporarily suspended from tourism)

 Geography and Climate